 Electrical Installation Condition Report (EICR) / Periodic Inspections - All electrical installations deteriorate with age and use.
 They should therefore be inspected and tested at regular intervals to check whether they are in a satisfactory condition for continued use.
 Such safety checks are commonly referred to as 'periodic inspection and testing'.

-From June 2020, private landlords in England are required to have a periodic inspection carried out on the installations in their rental properties every five years to ensure the safety of your property and your tenants.
+From June 2020, private landlords in England are required to have a periodic inspection carried out on the installations in their rental properties either every five years or when a change of tenancy occurs (if before the 5 year period) in order to ensure the safety of your property and your tenants.

 Once a periodic inspection has been completed, you will be issued with an Electrical Installation Condition Certificate (EIC).
-We will also bring to your attention any urgent and recommended recommendations in line with the current IEE regulations, and give you an estimate of the cost involved to bring the installation up to the acceptable standard.
+We will also bring to your attention any urgent and recommended observations requiring remedial work in line with the current IEE wiring regulations, and give you an estimate of the cost involved to bring the installation up to the acceptable standard.